ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 ## Configuration

-Before you can use the Personalization service you must configure the client.
+Before you can use the Personalization service, you must configure the client.

 ### Set up Content Type tracking